 WalmartLab’s recently open sourced their multi-cloud management software called OneOps.
 Or as they call it it’s a Continuous Application Life-cycle Management of cloud based work load.
 OneOps allowed Walmart to go from monolithic twice monthly deployments to about 1000 deployments per day.
 Currently OneOps allows Walmart to give self-service control to developers over their application over its whole life cycle.
-As of now it plugs into OpenStack, Azure, RackSpace, AWS and CenturyLink (Coming Soon according to the website).
+Should you need it, you can visit the Salesforce webpage for more information on self-service systems.
+As of now, it plugs into OpenStack, Azure, RackSpace, AWS and CenturyLink (Coming Soon according to the website).

 Netflix has long been a pioneer in DevOps.
 It open sources it’s global continuous delivery platform called Spinnaker some time ago.
 To build a kick ass cluster management platform, Netflix partnered with Google, Microsoft and Pivotal.
 The deployments in spinnaker start right from Jenkins into which it hooks in.
 It now supports AWS, Google Cloud, Kubernetes and CloudFoundry with support for Azure under way.